 It’s not hyperbole to call Atelier Amaro one of Poland’s most modern restaurants, and the folks at Michelin certainly agree; it is the first restaurant in the country to land a coveted Michelin star.
 All the credit goes to famed chef and owner Wojciech Modest Amaro, who describes the cuisine as “where nature meets science.”
 That ‘science’ is molecular gastronomy, which means almost nothing is as it seems: an amuse-bouche arrives on the table with a flourish of dry ice fog, revealing caviar atop a surprisingly citrusy foam.
 Meals can be 6 (290 zł Mon-Thu) or 9 (380 zł) “moments” and employ traditional Polish plants like nettles and beetroot in unexpected, highly creative dishes – like juniper ice cream hugging a miniature chocolate cake with chestnuts (the menu changes almost daily).
 Count us as impressed that Amaro himself can be seen serving many of the dishes in this intimate restaurant just inside Łazienki Park.
 An absolute must for diehard foodies (children under 14 years of age are not allowed any day).
-On Thu & Fri, the restaurant closes at 15:00 (last order at 13:30), so best get there early or put up with the crushing disappointment of not being able to eat there.
+On Fri, the restaurant lunches are served 12:00-15:00 (last order at 13:30), so best get there early or put up with the crushing disappointment of missing out.

 Facilities for disabled

 Open Tue 18:00 - 24:00, Wed-Fri 12:00 - 15:00, 18:00 - 24:00, Sat 17:00 - 24:00.
 Closed Sun, Mon.